NomicFoundation/hardhat-website/src/content/plugin-development/index.md

 A plugin can define:

 - **Type Extensions** allow you to extend Hardhat's built-in types.
 For example, you can add custom fields to the `HardhatUserConfig` type.
+Read more about them [here](./explanations/type-extensions.md).

 - **Hook Handlers** are functions that customize different parts of Hardhat's behavior.
 Each extensibility point is called a Hook.
+Learn more about them [here](./explanations/hooks.md).

 - **Hardhat Tasks** are exposed in the CLI and can be run with `npx hardhat <task>`.

 - **Global Options** are exposed in the CLI and can be used with `--<option>`.
 When you define a Global Option, its value is available everywhere (Hook Handlers, Hardhat Tasks, tests, etc.).

 - **Dependencies** specify other plugins that this plugin depends on.
 Hardhat guarantees that dependencies are loaded before the plugin itself.
+Read [this guide](./guides/dependencies.md) to learn how to use them.

 - **Conditional Dependencies** declare plugins that are loaded only if the user is already using certain other plugins, without forcing those to be loaded.